Chobble Tickets

 - You share the booking link or embed it into your own website (as an iframe), or use the built-in public site

 - Attendees book tickets and pay online.
-They get a confirmation email with their unique QR code ticket
+If email is configured, they get a confirmation email with a link to their unique QR code ticket

 - You manage everything from checking people in by scanning QR codes, to tracking capacity, exporting attendee lists, issuing refunds, and more